Utilizing mediation to avoid a debacle

 We have a responsibility to be ready to proceed and bring matters to a close, unless exceptional circumstances make that impossible.
 Furthermore, matters that are squarely in issue from the outset of the case (based on the pleadings) need to be addressed early on to establish the prospects of a case, should it not settle at mediation.

 A mediation presents many opportunities, not just because of its typical benefits (confidentiality, informality and so on) but it also gives us an insight into the other side’s position and ‘view of the world’.
-Perhaps if we are more forthcoming about the strength of our own positions, or more correctly, our clients’ positions, by being prepared with reports, valuations and outlines of why we hold a strong position, then the other party to the dispute may be more likely to consider any offer made more thoroughly, due to the creation of uncertainty in the strength of their own mountain, from where they observe their own views.
+Perhaps if we are more forthcoming about the strength of our own positions, or more correctly, our clients’ positions, by being prepared with reports, valuations and outlines of why we hold a strong position, then the other party to the dispute may be more likely to consider any offer made more thoroughly, due to the creation of uncertainty in the strength of their own mountain.

 Perhaps if we all start mediating earlier, and gathering our material on time, we will avoid a costs order as against our own offices and keep our clients happy – or at least, as happy as they can be.